QDucasse/nn_benchmark/README.md

     $ pip install -e .
   ```

-Finally, whether you choose the first or second option, you will need brevitas if you want to use quantized networks.
+Finally, whether you chose the first or second option, you will need brevitas if you want to use quantized networks.
 The installation is better performed from source and can be done as follows (in your native or virtual environment):

 ```bash
     $ git clone https://github.com/Xilinx/brevitas.git